-15. The amount in controversy in this action is well in excess of \$75,000.
-Plaintiff lost business income of approximately \$66,237 (\$11,293 in March, \$20,168 in April, and \$34,776 in May) and losses continue to mount.
-In addition, Plaintiff lost 11 monthly recurring members which is a monthly loss of \$5,049.
-As of the date of filing of this action, Plaintiff has sustained at least \$90,000 in business income losses that continue to mount.
-Additionally, as set forth in Count III below, Plaintiff makes a claim for statutory bad faith under 215 ILCS 5/154.6, which entitles Plaintiff to statutory penalties and attorneys' fees of an additional \$60,000 or more as of the time of filing of this action.
-Therefore, the amount in controversy in this action at time of filing is well in excess of \$75,000.

-16. This Court also has jurisdiction over this action pursuant to the Class Action Fairness Act of 2005, 28 U.S.C. § 1332(d)(2) because Counts IV and V allege class action claims where "any member of a class of plaintiffs is a citizen of a state different from any defendant and the aggregated amount in controversy exceeds \$5,000,000, exclusive of interest and costs."
-Plaintiff is informed and believes that Defendant writes at least \$100 million in commercial insurance premiums each year, so a premium rebate of less than 5 percent would fulfill this amount in controversy.
+Accordingly, Defendant is a citizen of New York. - 16.
+The amount in controversy in this action is well in excess of \$75,000.
+Plaintiffs lost business income of approximately \$2,200,000 since March, 2020 and losses continue to mount.
+Plaintiffs have also spent approximately \$75,000 on personal protective equipment, cleaning supplies and labor to combat the spread of the virus at their Properties and limit possible exposure to Plaintiffs' employees and customers.
+Additionally, as set forth in Count III below, Plaintiffs make a claim for statutory bad faith under 215 ILCS 5/154.6, which entitles Plaintiffs to statutory penalties and attorneys' fees of an additional \$60,000 or more as of the time of filing of this action.
+Therefore, the amount in controversy in this action at time of filing is well in excess of \$75,000. - 17.
+This Court also has jurisdiction over this action pursuant to the Class Action Fairness Act of 2005, 28 U.S.C. § 1332(d)(2) because Counts IV and V allege class action claims where "any member of a class of plaintiffs is a citizen of a state different from any defendant and the aggregated amount in controversy exceeds \$5,000,000, exclusive of interest and costs."
+Plaintiffs are informed and believe based on public information that MS&AD Insurance Group Holdings, Inc. (to which Defendant is a subsidiary) writes at least \$2 billion in net premiums each year in the Americas alone, so a premium rebate attributable to Defendant of less than 5 percent of that \$2 billion in premiums would fulfill this amount in controversy.